Beaster’s Dungeon Revisited: Part III

 In my late teens to early 20s, I experimented with 3D Game Studio.

-I could create blocks, texture them, and use those objects as building blocks to create a castle out of modular pieces.
+I could create primitive shapes, texture them, and use those objects as building blocks to create a castle out of modular pieces.
 I could render the map and fly through it, but I had no idea how to use its scripting language.
-I continued to toy with it off and on for a couple of years, but once again, I got discouraged as my imagination outpaced my ability.
+I continued to toy with it for a couple of years, but again, I got discouraged as my imagination outpaced my ability.

 In 2014, I picked up GameSalad, and created this website.
 I had no idea what I wanted to create, so I groped around aimlessly in the dark, bumping into bugs and lacking support.